Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

-This paper considers the design of such multi-member districts and, in the process, opens a rich research agenda at the intersection of two well-studied, but hitherto distinct, aspects of the design of representative democracies: gerrymandering, and social choice for multiple winners.
-The gerrymandering literature assumes winner-takes-all in SMDs and, given a fixed set of voters, studies how to divide the voters into districts such that the set of winners across districts satisfies desirable properties (e.g., for a gerrymandering party, maximizing the number of winners belonging to their party; for a neutral rule-maker, devising rules to ensure `proportionality,' such that the fraction of winners of each party matches the fraction of voters).
-The social choice literature, on the other hand, considers a single district and studies voting rules (functions from voter rankings to a set of winners) such that the set of winners in that district satisfies similar properties, including proportionality.
-A map consisting of multiple MMDs (e.g., 30 two-member districts in Arizona) requires \textit{both} partitioning voters into districts \textit{and} devising how each district collects and aggregates votes.
-The challenge cannot be decomposed: drawing districts depends on the social choice function, and the same social choice function has different effects depending on district size and composition.
+This paper considers the design of such multi-member districts and, in the process, advances a rich research agenda at the intersection of two well-studied aspects of the design of representative democracies: partisan gerrymandering, and social choice for multiple winners.
+The gerrymandering literature largely (but not exclusively) assumes winner-take-all voting in single-member districts (SMDs) and, given a fixed set of voters, studies how to divide the voters into districts such that the set of winners across districts satisfies desirable properties (e.g., for a gerrymandering party, maximizing the number of winners belonging to their party; for a neutral rule-maker, devising rules to ensure `proportionality,' such that the fraction of winners of each party matches the fraction of voters).
+The theoretical social choice literature, on the other hand, primarily considers a single district and studies voting rules (functions from voter rankings to a set of winners) such that the set of winners in that district satisfies similar properties, including proportionality.
+A map consisting of multiple MMDs (e.g., 30 two-member districts in Arizona) requires \textit{both} partitioning voters into districts \textit{and} devising rules for how each district collects and aggregates votes.
+The challenge cannot be decomposed: effectively drawing districts depends on the social choice function, and the same social choice function has different effects depending on district size and composition.